10 Referral Program Strategies to Steal

 Tangible Referral Program

 A tangible reward program offers your customer a tangible incentive of value that will shed a positive light on your business.
-One method is to offer a discount or a number of credits if a customer refers a friend.
-Be sure the reward you set up is simple, attainable and easy to understand.
+One method is to offer a discount or a number of credits if a customer refers a friend (or for each referred friend).
+Be sure the referral reward you set up is simple, attainable and easy to understand.

 - Example: Offer your customers 20% off their next service if they refer a friend who visits.

 This program rewards the community or a nonprofit organization instead of a customer or individual.
 What better way to draw people in than through a good cause?
 There’s power in numbers, so a community referral program is a great opportunity to support an organization in need and promote (brand awareness) your company’s mission.

 - Example: Refer a friend and we’ll donate $100 to the charity of your choice.

 An implied referral program promotes your business to a potential customer – without a direct ask.
 This is an actionable and effective method if you’re a local business owner who doesn’t have the time to set up a more complicated referral program.